-NEW DELHI: Questioning the methodology adopted by Moody’s, Finance Ministry on Thursday said the global agency has ignored reforms initiated by the government and it should not wait “till infinity” for them to take root before upgrading the country’s sovereign rating.
+NEW DELHI: Questioning the methodology adopted by Moody’s Finance Ministry on Thursday said the global agency had ignored reforms initiated by the government.
+It should not wait “till infinity” for them to take root before upgrading the country’s sovereign rating.

-Calling the reform process slow and gradual with muted private investment and bad loans posing a challenge, Moody’s said on Tuesday it could upgrade India’s rating in 1-2 years if it is convinced that reforms are “tangible”.
+Calling the reform process slow and gradual with muted private investment and bad loans posing a challenge, Moody’s said that it could upgrade India’s rating in 1-2 years if it is convinced that reforms are “tangible.”

 India’s sovereign rating by Moody’s stands at ‘Baa3’, the lowest investment grade — just a notch above ‘junk’ status.

 Das added: “We found the methodology to be deficient.
 That is something we pointed out.
 So we expressed our serious concerns about the methodology that they are following.
 Then, there were other issues.
 We explained to them about the reforms gathering roots and developing sufficient depth.”